isc-projects/kea/doc/sphinx/arm/acknowledgments.rst

 Kea possible. `Comcast <https://www.comcast.com/>`__ and the Comcast Innovation Fund provided major support for the development of Kea's DHCPv4, DHCPv6, and DDNS modules.
-Mozilla funded initial work on the REST API via a MOSS award.
+Mozilla funded initial work on the RESTful API via a MOSS award.

 Kea was initially implemented as a collection of applications within the BIND 10 framework.
 We thank the founding sponsors of the BIND 10